oceanmodeling/ufs-coastal-app/README.md

 * [Contributing code to the UFS (EPIC)](https://github.com/ufs-community/ufs/wiki)

 # Supported model components
 Model components currently supported on top of ufs-weather-model components are as follows.
-Each model component is provided as a submodule via forks of the authoritive model repos.
+Each model component is provided as a submodule via forks of the authoritative model repos.
 UFS-related model component issues are handled within these forks:

 [ADCIRC](https://github.com/oceanmodeling/adcirc)\
 [SCHISM](https://github.com/oceanmodeling/schism)\